Han-Lon/YIT-V/README.md

 ## Roadmap v0.3
 - Split Twitter auth into its own class
-- Find some way to securely persist sessions so that each relaunch of the app doesn't require a fresh login
+- ~~Find some way to securely persist sessions so that each relaunch of the app doesn't require a fresh login~~
+  - Per research, there isn't a safe way to do this.
+Twitter will persist sessions on their end, but fully storing the session tokens locally is not a good idea at this time.
+Not gonna risk a data breach on a hobby side project
-- Image support (tentative)
+- Image support
 - Add more error handling, especially around posting/retrieving tweets and logging in